In Which Phase Are Chromosomes Duplicated

 Chromosome Structure During S Phase

-During S phase, chromosomes undergo significant structural changes to facilitate DNA replication and ensure proper segregation during cell division.
+During S phase, chromosomes undergo significant structural changes to allow DNA replication and ensure proper segregation during cell division.

 Chromatin Remodeling

 Chromatin is the complex of DNA and proteins that makes up chromosomes.
 During S phase, chromatin is remodeled to allow access to DNA for replication.
-This involves the displacement of histones, the proteins around which DNA is wrapped, and the recruitment of chromatin remodeling complexes that alter the structure of chromatin.
+This involves the displacement of histones, the proteins around which DNA is wrapped, and the recruitment of chromatin remodeling complexes that alter the structure of chromatin Which is the point..

 Sister Chromatid Cohesion